 Treatment: To prevent the spread of disease, the UMaine Cooperative Extension recommends applying fungicides containing fenarimol or myclobutanil.
 Avoid planting the host trees near one another.
 Inspect nearby juniper and red cedar trees in late winter or early spring.
 Prune and remove galls before the orange, gummy structures form in the spring.

 Season: The disease spreads to apple trees from late April to mid-June.

 Risk: Cedar-apple rust should not cause severe damage to your tree’s health.

 4. Powdery Mildew

-Apple trees affected: Susceptible cultivars include Jonathan, Bonza, Jonagold, Elstar, Pink Lady, Lady William, and Gala.
+Apple trees susceptible to powdery mildew are Jonathan, Bonza, Jonagold, Elstar, Pink Lady, Lady William, and Gala.

 Symptoms: The fungus causes gray-white powdery patches to form on leaves.
-Tree growth often appears stunted or distorted, and flowers produce no fruit.
 Leaves and shoots may turn brown in mid-summer.

 Causes: The fungus overwinters inside infected buds.
-As these buds open in spring, they become covered with the powdery spores.
-The wind carried the spores to infect new leaves, fruit, and shoots.
+As these buds open in spring, they become covered with powdery spores.
+The wind carries the spores to infect new leaves, fruit, and shoots.

 Treatment: Prune infected branches and twigs early in the season.
 If the disease is severe, fungicides can be used for treatment.